la2050/challenge/_2021/create/chrysalis.md

   experience, education, vocational skills, and/or work history, as well as employers’ reluctance to hire those who have been involved in the justice system.
 In addition, the post-pandemic unemployment rate in LA County in February 2021 was 10.9%.
 Justice-involved people, already facing challenges in finding employment, will be competing in the job market with high numbers of recently unemployed people without criminal backgrounds.
-'Describe the project, program, or initiative that this grant will support to address the problem identified.': "For clients with significant barriers to employment, Chrysalis offers paid, transitional employment with our in-house businesses to get them started on the road to permanent, outside employment.
+'Describe the project, program, or initiative that this grant will support to address the problem identified.': >- For clients with significant barriers to employment, Chrysalis offers paid, transitional employment with our in-house businesses to get them started on the road to permanent, outside employment.
 Transitional jobs deliver marketable experience and occupational skills while providing a closely supervised, supportive working environment that allows clients to demonstrate and practice their hard and soft skills.
-Chrysalis Enterprise Businesses include:   •\tChrysalis Works: a professional street maintenance company, providing work experience in trash and recycling pick-up, landscaping, graffiti removal, hauling, and street sweeping.   •\tChrysalis Roads: employs people with justice system involvement to do litter abatement and freeway maintenance with Caltrans.  •\tChrysalis Staffing: a temp to permanent staffing agency that allows clients to re-enter the job market through short-term, full-time, and part-time work assignments in administrative office support, property management, and janitorial services, among others  Throughout the pandemic, our CE businesses have been deemed essential.
-We have even been able to identify new opportunities for transitional jobs, such as providing support for Project Roomkey Program, which is placing high-risk people experiencing homeless in hotels and motels during the COVID-19 crisis.   "
+Chrysalis Enterprise Businesses
+  include: • Chrysalis Works: a professional street maintenance company, providing work experience in trash and recycling pick-up, landscaping, graffiti removal, hauling, and street sweeping. • Chrysalis Roads: employs people with justice system involvement to do litter abatement and freeway maintenance with Caltrans. • Chrysalis Staffing: a temp to permanent staffing agency that allows clients to re-enter the job market through short-term, full-time, and part-time work assignments in administrative office support, property management, and janitorial services, among others Throughout the pandemic, our CE businesses have been deemed essential.
+We have even been able to identify new opportunities for transitional jobs, such as providing support for Project Roomkey Program, which is placing high-risk people experiencing homeless in hotels and motels during the COVID-19 crisis.
 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   A steady job is a key step to a person’s transition out of poverty and onto a pathway to self-sufficiency.
 We define success as helping our formerly